 How to reduce your office’s carbon footprint

-In honour of World Earth Day, a celebration to show support for environmental protection, we’ve compiled a list of five steps you can take towards creating a greener office.
+World Earth Day is a celebration to show support for environmental protection.
+In honour of this, we’ve put together five steps you can take towards creating a greener office.

 With environmental concern at an all-time high, many businesses are making a commitment to become more environmentally responsible.
-Incentives to walk to work, or organising a carpool programme are two commonly used strategies, but there always is more your business can be doing – and IT is an area that is often overlooked.
+Incentives to walk to work or carpool are two commonly used strategies, but there always is more to do.
+And IT is an area that is often overlooked.

 Customise your printing settings and set them as default

 Adjust your print driver settings to allow for automatic double-sided printing, cutting your paper usage in half.
-For prints that don’t require a high-quality output, ensure your printer is set to draft or toner-saving mode.
+For internal or text-only documents or drafts, set tour printer to draft or toner-saving mode.
 Setting an eco-friendly font as a default is also a great way to prevent users from wasting ink and paper necessarily.

 Avoid wasted pages

 Before sending your document to print, confirm that all pages are necessary.
 Avoid full sides of A4 dedicated to one purposeless hyperlink or email address.
 Alternatively, install a print management programme such as Papercut, which automates the task.
-For pages that have been printed mistakenly, make sure they are directed to a recycling station, or used for scraps or draft copies.
+Recycle or use for scraps any pages printed in error.

 Instead of printing a meeting agenda for every member of your team, create a slideshow or send a single email to demonstrate the relevant information.
 By digitalising your media, you eliminate needless resource wastage.
 Scan documents and distribute them digitally, saving both paper and ink.
 Cloud document management, such as Google Drive, can be a great way to work on documents collaboratively without having to print them out.